JetBrains/Grammar-Kit/HOWTO.md

 1. All "expression" rules should extend "the root expression rule".
    When done correctly this will ensure that AST will be of optimal depth and consistent even in case of errors.
-   Due to *extends* attribute semantics redundant nodes will be collapsed and the root expression rule node will never appear in AST, use *Quick Documentation* (Ctrl-Q/Ctrl-J) to verify.
+   Due to *extends* attribute semantics redundant nodes will be collapsed, and the root expression rule node will never appear in AST, use *Quick Documentation* (Ctrl-Q/Ctrl-J) to verify.
 2. Priority increases from top to bottom, ordered choice semantics is preserved
 3. Use left recursion for binary and postfix expressions
 4. Use *private* rules to define a group of operators with the same priority
 5. Use *rightAssociative* attribute when the default left associativity is not appropriate

-The following snippet demonstrates that "expression" parts of the BNF look compact and the described syntax doesn't break much the ordinary BNF syntax ([complete example](testData/generator/ExprParser.bnf)):
+The following snippet demonstrates that "expression" parts of the BNF look compact, and the described syntax doesn't break much the ordinary BNF syntax ([complete example](testData/generator/ExprParser.bnf)):

 ````